nalnatsheh/iit-ece429/docs/tut4_std-cell-based-ASIC-design-flow/README.md

 We will use the Synopsys Design Compiler for logic synthesis.
 Since a hardware design requires not only the Verilog descriptions but also the specifications, we will use a script file to automate the synthesis task.
 The template file is provided as 'compile_dc.tcl'.
 Note that dc stands for Design Compiler (DC).

 **Step 2: Script File**
 Please open 'compile_dc.tcl' in a text editor.
-Although you don't need to modify this file for this tutorial, you will need to modify it for the final project so please read the discription of the file below carefully.
+Although you don't need to modify this file for this tutorial, you will need to modify it for the final project so please read the description of the file below carefully.
 To make it easier to modify the file, all key values are defined in the beginning of the file.

 ```
 #/**************************************************/